The Permit Counter Becomes the Plan-Review Model

 The Governance Standard

 A serious standard starts with a simple boundary: the model can assist, but the public authority remains responsible.
-Yuma's disclaimer is a useful baseline, not a complete governance program: optional use, no city guarantee, and full formal review still required.
+Yuma's public disclaimer is a useful baseline, not a complete governance program: optional use, no city guarantee, no permit approval or denial, and full formal review still required.
+The same principle connects this page to human oversight and AI liability and accountability: a city may buy a tool, but it cannot buy away responsibility for the permit process.

 First, every machine comment should cite an adopted rule.
 "Noncompliant" is not enough.
 The applicant should see the code section, zoning provision, local amendment, or submission checklist item.